 Skeptics also assume the existence of logic and use it to frame their arguments.
 But in a random, naturalistic universe, why should immaterial laws of logic exist?
 Where did they come from and why do they consistently apply everywhere throughout the universe?
 In a naturalistic universe there is no explanation for laws of logic that is not arbitrary, and yet they exist and everyone uses them.

 Skeptics face yet another problem.
 They assume that the laws of nature exist and that they are consistent.
-Indeed, to be able to do observational science in the present you have to assume that the laws of nature won’t change tomorrow.
-We can only do experiments, make predictions, and repeat those experiments and get the same results because the laws of nature don’t change from day to day.
+Indeed, to be able to do observational science in the present, you have to assume that the laws of nature won’t change tomorrow.
+We can only do experiments, make predictions, and get the same results when repeating those experiments because the laws of nature don’t change from day to day.
 They are immaterial and constant throughout the universe.
 But why is this?
 How can we be certain that tomorrow the law of gravity won’t just randomly change?
 If these natural laws are just the result of random, natural processes, then why should they remain consistent?
 And how do immaterial laws of nature come into being in a material, naturalistic universe?
-Secularists have no logical explanation for the existence of these laws and yet they assume their existence as they deny that God is the one who put them in place.
+Secularists have no logical explanation for the existence of these laws, and yet they assume their existence as they deny that God is the one who put them in place.

 Whether they recognize it or not, they are assuming that Christianity is true in order to argue against it.

 When we are engaging skeptics with the truth of God’s Word, we can apply the “don’t answer/answer” strategy found in Proverbs 26:4–5.
 We don’t accept the skeptic’s “folly,” his terms for the debate.
-We stand firmly on our presuppositions.
-Instead, we show the skeptic the logical consequences of his foolish presuppositions and point him to the truth of the Christian worldview.
+Instead, we stand firmly on our presuppositions and show the skeptic the logical consequences of his foolish presuppositions and point him to the truth of the Christian worldview.
 Ultimately, our goal in biblical apologetics is to proclaim the truth of the gospel of Jesus Christ and to call sinners to repent and trust in their Creator and Savior.